 The electrical lead wires from the ribbon connect to the primary winding of the transformer.
-The primary winding is a coil of conductive wire (typically copper) that is wound around a magnetic core.
+The primary winding is a coil of conductive wire (typically copper) wound around a magnetic core.

 Through electromagnetic induction, the AC voltage in the primary coil causes a change in the magnetic field of the magnetic core.
 The amount of magnetic variation is determined by the strength of the mic signal and the number of turns the primary coil has around the magnetic core.

 All things being equal, the winding with a greater number of turns will induce more voltage or a greater change in the magnetic field.
-Therefore, in order to step up the voltage, the secondary winding must have a greater number of turns than the primary
+Therefore, to step up the voltage, the secondary winding must have more turns than the primary.

 So the primary coil, which passes the signal (voltage) of the ribbon transducer, causes a varying magnetic field in the magnetic core.
 This varying magnetic field then induces a larger signal across the secondary winding.

-The result is that the transformers steps-up or increases the voltage and, therefore, the strength of the audio signal.
+The result is that the transformers step up or increase the voltage and, therefore, the audio signal's strength.

 In addition to boosting the signal strength, the transformer also increases the impedance of the AC voltage.
 Though lower microphone output impedances are generally considered better, the increase in impedance is typically not enough to worry about with a ribbon's output transformer.

-Transformers only pass AC voltage since DC will not cause any variations in the magnetic field of the core.
+Transformers only pass AC voltage since DC will not cause any variations in the core's magnetic field.
 Therefore, a transformer will effectively protect the ribbon from any DC voltage such as phantom power.

 Ribbon microphone diaphragms are notoriously fragile.
-Phantom power and other DC voltages have the potential to stretch, snap, or otherwise damage the ribbon is applied incorrectly.
+Phantom power and other DC voltages have the potential to stretch, snap, or otherwise damage the ribbon if misapplied.
 Therefore, passive ribbon mics are designed with transformers to help protect their diaphragms from DC voltage.

-Finally, the transformer will also help isolate the microphones from other electronic devices and block RFI (radio frequency interference).
+Finally, the transformer also helps isolate the microphones from other electronic devices and block RFI (radio frequency interference).
 This is because the primary and secondary do not physically touch one another.